Skip to content

 This change is intended to decrease AEWV processing times as applicants who submit all required documents, including a valid PCC, are expected to receive a quicker decision.

-Immigration New Zealand will keep AEWV applications open and contact applicants to request for any missing police certificates.
+Immigration New Zealand will keep AEWV applications open and contact applicants to request any missing police certificates.

 For further information related to New Zealand immigration process changes, please reach out to Clark Hill’s APAC team at apac@clarkhill.com